Exclusive, groundbreaking studies

 The study will consider the following 3 questions: Is affordable electricity a necessary condition for economic growth?
 Does the presence of cooperatives in a competitive electric power market help to assure a reliable, affordable electric supply that might not otherwise be universally available? and What has been the economic impact of electric cooperatives in the United States?
 The primary objective of the study is to make a strong case for a direct linkage between the development of energy cooperatives and economic growth, particularly in areas of the developing world currently without electric service.

-Organizing for Effectiveness and Growth in Financial Services Cooperatives: A Focus on the Americas
+Organizing for Effectiveness and Growth in Cooperative Financial Services: A Focus on the Americas

 Author : Oliver Wyman